Celebrity Big Brother 3 (American season): Development

-The first season of the American version of Celebrity Big Brother aired on CBS in February of the 2017-18 television season as counterprogramming to NBC's coverage of the 2018 Winter Olympics.
-Due to the success of the series a second season was later ordered that aired in the second half of the 2018-19 television season.
+The first season of the American version of Celebrity Big Brother aired on CBS in February of the 2017–18 television season as counterprogramming to NBC's coverage of the 2018 Winter Olympics.
+Due to the success of the series a second season was later ordered that aired in the second half of the 2018–19 television season.
 Ahead of the twenty-first season of the civilian version in 2019 CBS Entertainment President Kelly Kahl stated that future editions of Celebrity Big Brother were uncertain.
 In addition, future contracts of host Julie Chen Moonves did not include any mention of Celebrity Big Brother.
 In December 2020, following the conclusion of the parent series twenty-second season Chen Moonves mentioned in an interview that she and numerous producers encouraged the network to order a third season, believing that then was the time to do it due to the impact of the COVID-19 pandemic.
 Chen Moonves stated that they declined to order a third season at the time but continued to leave the possibility open for a later time.
 On September 9, 2021, during the Television Critics Association summer press tour, Thom Sherman, Senior Executive Vice President of CBS programming, announced that Celebrity Big Brother would return for a third season.
-Chen Moonves is confirmed to be returning as host.
-Allison Grodner and Rich Meehan will return as executive producers while Fly On The Wall Entertainment and Endemol Shine North America will continue to serve as production companies.
+Chen Moonves returned as host.
+Allison Grodner and Rich Meehan returned as executive producers while Fly on the Wall Entertainment and Endemol Shine North Americacontinued to serve as production companies.